epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/data_analysis_MH.md

 ### Data upload

 The **PACEanalysis** functions will create an “Output” folder(s) in your specified destination directory, which will contain everything to be shared for the subsequent meta-analysis.
-We would like to have all the output-files from dataAnalyses (models 1-12), and probe summary (COHORTNAME_DATE_Summarize_Beta_Values.csv) and "trimming log" (COHORTNAME_DATE_NewGapHunter_CpGs.csv) from pre-processing of data.
-Details(/repetition) in the Analysis plan.
-You may send also other output files from the pre-processing if you wish, but please no files with individual-level data.
+We would like to have all the output-files from dataAnalyses (models 1-12, or all models that you ran), AND the probe summary (COHORTNAME_DATE_Summarize_Beta_Values.csv) and "trimming log" (COHORTNAME_DATE_NewGapHunter_CpGs.csv) from the data pre-processing phase.
+Descriptives tables are produced automatically by the package as output-files.
+Finally, we ask that you  send us a README along with the results (see step 2 or analysis plan for instructions on what to report in the README).
+Please do not send us any individual-level data.
+Please do not delete the files created during the analyses: we may need to ask you to check further details if something unexpected comes up during the meta-analysis phase.
-To submit your results, zip this Output folder, and ask for upload link from Sara (sara.sammallahti@helsinki.fi).
+To submit your results, zip your results (Output) and ask for an upload link from Sara (sara.sammallahti@helsinki.fi).

+THANK YOU VERY MUCH FOR PARTICIPATING IN THIS PROJECT!